straga/security_cam/HI3518ev100-OpenIPC.md

 # halt
 ```

-Restart and Login with new password.
+Restart and login with a new password.

 ## Get MAC